Decide-Mieux/app/README.md

 ## 🌐 Live Demo

-Once deployed, your app will be accessible at:
+The app is accessible at:

 https://decidemieux.onrender.com